jaubin/eos_build_tools/README.md

 * Add your own user to the Docker group, log out and log in.
 * If you have set up a firewall with iptables rules, make sure your Docker containers can reach the Internet.
 * You will need at least 120 GB of HDD space to to the build.
 A good internet connection is *strongly* advised.
+* You will need at least 6 GB of free RAM.

 ## Running the build